 - Participants must immediately inform The Forever Friends Appeal if anything puts participation on the day in doubt.

 - We reserve the right to refuse participation to any individual who does not adhere to any of the Terms & Conditions listed, with or without providing a reason.

 - Participants must be aged 8 and over.
-Those under the age of 8 may be able to take part in special circumstances – please discuss with our Events & Community Officer, Laura Pearce at email@example.com/ 01225 821535.
+Those under the age of 8 may be able to take part in special circumstances – please discuss with our Events & Community Manager, Laura Pearce at firstname.lastname@example.org/ 01225 821535.

 - Participants under the age of 18 must have permission from a parent/guardian.
 The parent/guardian must complete a ‘Parental Consent Form’ – provided after registration.

 - Any participant under the age of 18 must be accompanied by a responsible adult on the day (if only accompanying, the responsible adult is not required to complete a separate registration).

 - The minimum sponsorship requirement is £100.
 Participants must endeavour to raise this to the best of their ability.

 - 80% of the minimum sponsorship is due with The Forever Friends Appeal (either on a Just Giving page or cash/cheque sent in) 2 weeks prior to the Newfoundland Dog Dive. i.e. £80 is due on 27th September 2021.
 The remaining 20% (and anything in addition) must be received four weeks after the event.
 Failure to do so may mean non-participation in the event.